unix1/gostdx/README.md

 Just few extended standard library functions for Golang using generics.

 Prerequsites:
-* Go version 1.18 or greater for generics for maps and slices
+* Go version 1.23

+Why go 1.23?
+* Requires generics for which minimum version is Go 1.18
-* Go version 1.23 or greater due to cons rangefunc (will work with 1.22 `GOEXPERIMENT=rangefunc`).
+* Requires rangefunc for which minimum version is Go 1.23 (but 1.22 will work with `GOEXPERIMENT=rangefunc`)

 # usage